abhishikthd/it-projec-containerization/README.md

 3. **Access My Application**: After deployment, I will use the EKS cluster's endpoint and ingress controller settings to access my application.

 ## Conclusion
-Congratulations!
-I have successfully set up a workflow to create and deploy a Dockerized application on AWS EKS using GitHub Actions and Terraform.
+Completed successfully in setting up a workflow to create and deploy a Dockerized application on AWS EKS using GitHub Actions and Terraform.
 This guide has covered the essential steps, from setting up the infrastructure to automating the deployment process.